excaliburjs/Excalibur/docs/source/installation.rst

 Getting Excalibur
 -----------------

-There are several ways you can download Excalibur, either as standalone packages, using a script generator, or as raw script files you can download.
+There are several ways you can get Excalibur: as standalone packages, using a script generator, or as raw script files you can download.

 **npm Package** (Best for JavaScript/TypeScript projects)